Psychology (MSc)

 How will I be taught?

 Most modules involve a mixture of lectures, small group teaching (seminars and tutorials) and practicals.
 In a lecture, the lecturer will be giving an overview of a particular aspect of the module content (as well as opportunities for you to ask questions and be reflective).
-Lectures are recorded and are available sooner after delivery to help with clarity and understanding of the topic.
-In seminars and tutorials you will have an opportunity to discuss ideas, apply concepts and consolidate your understanding in the topic.
+Lectures are recorded and are available soon after delivery to help with clarity and understanding of the topic.
+In seminars and tutorials, you will have an opportunity to discuss ideas, apply concepts and consolidate your understanding in the topic.
 In practicals, you will be able to apply the techniques and theory you have learnt about and get experience conducting experiments.

 The placement module, taken during the summer, will involve learning by experience (“on the job” training).
 You will acquire skills and knowledge by working closely with a professional psychologist.